 If you have a weak, vulnerable grass species it is almost impossible to avoid if the infection is in your area.

-Once you notice red thread the disease will already be in its advanced stages.
+Once you notice the disease it will already be in its advanced stages.
 The red growths only appear once the fungus has taken hold inside the grass plants.

 Does the fungus harm the grass?